Hit Me Hard and Soft: The Tour

-Hit Me Hard and Soft: The Tour is the seventh headlining concert tour by American singer-songwriter Billie Eilish, in support of her third studio album Hit Me Hard and Soft (2024).
-The tour, which was announced on April 29, 2024, started on September 29, 2024, at the Videotron Centre in Quebec City, and will conclude on November 23, 2025, at Chase Center in San Francisco.
-Nat & Alex Wolff, Towa Bird, The Marías, Young Miko, Ashnikko, Finneas, Tom Odell, Lola Young, Syd, Magdalena Bay, Yoasobi, Fujii Kaze and Men I Trust are performing as supporting acts.
+Hit Me Hard and Soft: The Tour was the seventh headlining concert tour by American singer-songwriter Billie Eilish, in support of her third studio album Hit Me Hard and Soft (2024).
+The tour, which was announced on April 29, 2024, started on September 29, 2024, at the Videotron Centre in Quebec City, and concluded on November 23, 2025, at Chase Center in San Francisco.
+Nat & Alex Wolff, Towa Bird, The Marías, Young Miko, Ashnikko, Finneas, Tom Odell, Lola Young, Syd, Magdalena Bay, Yoasobi, Fujii Kaze, and Men I Trust performed as supporting acts.

+An accompanying 3D concert film, documenting the Manchester shows and co-directed by Eilish and James Cameron, was theatrically released by Paramount Pictures on May 8, 2026.
+A live album, Hit Me Hard and Soft: The Tour (Live), was released the same month, similarly featuring performances from Manchester.

-Background
+Background and development

 Billie Eilish announced the release of her third studio album, Hit Me Hard and Soft, on April 8, 2024.
-On April 29, a few weeks before the album's release, she announced the dates for Hit Me Hard And Soft: The Tour.
-The announcement was followed by a tour trailer posted on her official YouTube account consisting of a compilation of videos from her previous concerts and a teaser of the song "Lunch", which she previously teased during Coachella Festival.
+On April 29, a few weeks before the album's release, she announced the dates for Hit Me Hard and Soft: The Tour.
+The announcement was followed by a tour trailer posted on her official YouTube account consisting of a compilation of videos from her previous concerts and a teaser of the song "Lunch", which she previously teased at Coachella.
 She announced 81 dates across North America, Oceania, and Europe.
 On September 30, she announced two additional dates for Inglewood to be held on December 20 and 21 at the Kia Forum, bringing the total to five shows at the venue.
 On May 19, 2025, Eilish announced two shows in Japan and a second North American leg.

 Ticketing

-Tickets for the tour were sold primarily by Ticketmaster and the sales for the US leg started on April 30, with a pre-sale for American Express Card Members only.
+Tickets for the tour were sold primarily by Ticketmaster and the sales for the US leg started on April 30, 2024, with a pre-sale for American Express Card Members only.
 There were some additional pre-sales throughout the week, with remaining tickets sold during the general sale, which began on May 3.

 To prevent ticket scalping, Eilish used Ticketmaster's Face Value Exchange, where those who purchased tickets could only resell their ticket for the same price they initially paid.
 Eilish also chose to make the tickets mobile only and restricted from transfer.
 To further support fair access, ticket delivery was delayed until two weeks prior to the date of the concert.